 How to Manage Menopausal Hair Loss with Diet, Supplements, and Lifestyle

 There are several effective supplements on the market to address menopausal hair thinning and loss.
-Respectively, diet plays an important role in managing hormones, and should be seriously considered as women enter menopause.
+Diet plays an important role in managing hormones, and should be seriously considered as women enter menopause.
 In particular, Denniston advocates an anti-inflammation and low-glycemic diet.
 "Keeping inflammation and insulin regulated is important," as underlying inflammation and insulin resistance can affect the 5-alpha-reductase pathway, she says.

 Denniston also suggests a high-fiber diet to "keep blood sugar stable and to keep insulin resistance and testosterone in check."
 She also suggests incorporating ground raw flaxseed into your diet.
 "It has lignans that help modulate estrogen activity and omega-3 fatty acids to reduce inflammation."